snarfed/oauth-dropins/README.md

 Development
 ---
 First, fork and clone this repo.
 Then, you'll need the [Google Cloud SDK](https://cloud.google.com/sdk/) with the `gcloud-appengine-python` and `gcloud-appengine-python-extras` [components](https://cloud.google.com/sdk/docs/components#additional_components).
-Once you have them, set up your environment by running these commands in the root directory:
+Once you have them, set up your environment by running these commands in the repo root directory:

 ```shell
 git submodule init